 The year 2000 was equally historic in the political annals of Ghana.
-In a politically tense year, the elections that were held in December saw the ruling NDC voted out of power.
-The Opposition New Patriotic Party (NPP) won the election and assumed power as the new ruling government.
+In this politically tense year, the elections that were held in December saw the ruling NDC voted out of power.
+The NPP won the election and assumed power as the new ruling government.
 With the new government fully in power, the education sector became a focus of political discourse.
 The government, desirous of effecting reforms, pointed to several lapses in the existing system so as to elicit consensus from the citizenry for a change.
-It is within this context that the three streams came to be constructed.
+It is within this context that the three streams are constructed.